-Learners / staff to highlight the challenge label if an objective has been met within a lesson.
+Learners / staff highlight the challenge label if an objective or enquiry question has been met within a lesson using a green highlighter pen.

-Learners must respond to marking and feedback (including practising spellings) in purple pen.
+Learners edit and improve their work and respond to marking and feedback (including practising spellings) in purple pen.